paulsengroup/hictk/docs/cli_reference.rst

                                 Maximum number of parallel threads to spawn.
                                 When merging interactions in Cooler format, only a single thread will be used.
     --tmpdir TEXT [/tmp]        Path to a folder where to store temporary data.
+    --skip-all-vs-all,--no-skip-all-vs-all{false}
+                                Do not generate All vs All matrix.
+                                Has no effect when merging .cool files.
     -v,--verbosity UINT:INT in [1 - 4] []
                                 Set verbosity of output to the console.